-The objective is to estimate the sensitivity of the first excursion probability with respect to the mass m_2 and the stiffness k_2 of the model, that is with respect to the design vector $\mathbf{y} = [m_2, k_2]^T$, using both the Domain Decomposition Method and Directional Sampling.
-In the latter approach, the estimation focuses on the effective contributions by directly sampling unit directions according to Eq.
-(22), without introducing the importance sampling density.
+The objective is to estimate the sensitivity of the first excursion probability with respect to the mass m_2 and the stiffness k_2 of the model, that is with respect to the design vector $\boldsymbol{y} = [m_2, k_2]^T$, using both the Domain Decomposition Method and Directional Sampling.
+In the latter approach, the estimation focuses on the effective contributions by directly sampling unit directions according 496 to equation (22), without introducing the importance sampling density.